radzhome/django-awseb-tasks/README.md

 Please ensure the version of git you are using includes the points-at command, git 1.8+

-### Setup eb tool and run eb init in your repository root

-Follow the instructions for eb cli tool, it is required for deploy command which uses aws.push and aws.config.

 ### Add the package to your PYTHONPATH i.e. in  ../lib

 You can include it anywhere so long as its accessible

     cd ../lib
     pip install --target . -U git+https://<username>@bitbucket.org/trapeze/aws-release-tasks.git

 ### Reference it in your fabfile.py

 First set the required environment variables in your fab file, then import the tasks